kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 The output indicates that four assets were generated.
 (The paths are relative to your `www` folder.)
 The `bundle.*` files are transformed from your ES2015+/TypeScript or SCSS files.
 The other files are files that were copied (this example was from an project using the external structure).

-**Note**: If you are using the sibling project struture, an `after prepare` step will execute.
+**Note**: If you are using the sibling project structure, an `after prepare` step will execute.
 This step removes duplicate files in the resulting platform build artifacts so that your original source files aren't needlessly copied to your app bundles.

 Once you've successfully executed a `prepare` phase, you'll need to update your `index.html` file to reference `js/bundle.js` and `css/bundle.css` instead of your original entry files.